AakashPandey/T-mail/README.md

 -------
 T-Mail
 -------
-Minimal mail Program for your terminal
+Minimal mail program for your terminal

 ---Installation---